AiC-Project/local-aic/README.md

 $ sudo pip install docker-compose
 ```

-The commands in the next section assume that the current user can run docker and libvirt.
+The commands in the next section assume that the current user can run Docker and libvirt.

 A simple way to allow that is to add the user to the docker and libvirtd groups: